caitreid/libreo/README.md

 # Libreo

-Crowd-sourced Massive Open Online Courses: designed by you.
+Crowd-sourced MOOCs designed by you.